OpenNTI/nti.docs.platform.enduser/adminguide/managecourse.rst

 .. image:: images/courselearnerstat.png

 .. note:: Selecting a learner inside your course roster will only offer information on the learner pertaining to the course.
-If you want to view learner site activity and progress, you will need to navigate to your Admin Tool's Users tab.
+If you want to view learner site activity and progress, you will need to navigate to your admin tool's Users tab.
 See more information here: https://help.nextthought.com/adminguide/managesiteusers.html

 Course Reports
 =================